ABOUT THE MUSEUM

 We can also provide general institutional histories for all Canadian federal penitentiaries, as well as information regarding more specific penitentiary operations, practices, customs, descriptions, etc.

 Visitors are often surprised at the complexity of a penitentiary environment.
 It isn't just about crime and punishment.
 Learn about the forward-thinking entertainment and art programs introduced in the 1950s as you wander through the eight display rooms at your own pace.
 See our unparalleled collection of penitentiary-related artifacts and photographs.
-As an added bonus, during the summer months, the museum is staffed by retired Officer Volunteers whose first-hand experiences currently date back to 1960!
+As an added bonus, during the summer months, the museum is staffed by retired Officer Volunteers whose first-hand experiences currently date back to the 1970s!

 To encourage local tourism, the museum grounds offer a breath-taking view over Portsmouth Olympic Harbour and Lake Ontario.
 Many of our visitors come by just to admire the limestone architecture that has made Kingston famous the world over as "the Limestone City".